muggy8/improbable/from-me-to-me/UIb4kVxn.md

 "Enjoying your new look?"
 Phanna asked playfully.

 "T-this is... too much..."
-I answered barely able to string together a sensable answer.
+I answered barely able to string together a sensible answer.

 "No, I think this is just enough.
 We couldn't modify your soft tissue but we needed to give you a completely different look.
 This is the least amount of change we could make to give you a completely new look."